Climate Regulation: United States

 National Regulatory Authorities

 In July 2015, the US Government Interagency Working Group on the Social Cost of Carbon revised the social cost of carbon (SCC) estimates to reflect updates to the underlying models.
 As an example, using 2015 emissions and a 3% discount factor, the SCC is US$36.
+That cost will rise to US$50 a metric ton in 2030 and US$69 a metric ton in 2050.
 The SCC, which was designed for federal agencies to utilize in cost-benefit analyses of regulatory actions that impact cumulative global emissions, sets the incremental cost to society of each metric ton of CO2 emitted and varies by emissions year and assumed discount rate.
-This SCC has been widely criticized by industry as having been increased without appropriate public process or analysis.
+This SCC has been widely criticized by industry as having been increased without appropriate public process or analysis; at the same time, many environmental advocacy groups believe the figure is too low.
+In August 2016, the 7th US Circuit Court of Appeals upheld the Department of Energy’s use of the Social Cost of Carbon metric in an energy efficiency rulemaking action.
+Further litigation over this metric may occur as its regulatory use expands.

 Other sectors were less significant.
-While CO2 emissions are the largest source of total GHG emissions in the US, in 2013 methane emissions across various sectors accounted for 636.3MMT CO2e, nitrous oxide accounted for 355.2MMT CO2e, and hydrofluorocarbons accounted for 163.0MMT CO2e.
+While CO2 emissions are the largest source of total GHG emissions in the US, in 2015 methane emissions across various sectors accounted for 780.8MMT CO2e, nitrous oxide accounted for 359.5MMT CO2e, and hydrofluorocarbons accounted for 46.6MMT CO2e.
 Other types of GHG emissions were less significant.

-In 2013, the US experienced a 2% increase in GHG emissions from 2012, primarily due to an increase in the carbon intensity of electricity generation.
-In addition, a cold winter across much of the US led to an increase in residential and commercial heating, while an increase in industrial production led to an increase in industrial sector emissions.
 The US remains a large contributor to global GHG emissions.
-Globally, EPA estimates that 32,310MMT CO2 was added to the atmosphere through fossil fuel combustion in 2012, with the US contributing about 16%.
+Globally, EPA estimates that 33,733MMT CO2 was added to the atmosphere through fossil fuel combustion in 2014, with the US contributing about 16%.

 At the federal level, GHG emission reductions are primarily driven by CAA regulation, which does not currently contemplate emissions reduction projects or carbon offsets as compliance mechanisms.
 See "Main Regulatory Policies" for a discussion of GHG regulations, permitting requirements, and related GHG emission reductions.
 RGGI and California’s AB 32 both establish a system for GHG emission reductions.
 Carbon offsets are one component of complying with California’s GHG reduction scheme and are generated through several approved methodologies.
 See "Main Regulatory Policies" and "GHG Emission Allowances" for a broader discussion of RGGI and California’s program.
 See "Renewable Energy and Carbon Capture" for a discussion of renewable energy policies.